Dino History, Family Crest & Coats of Arms

 The surname Dino was first found in Florence (Italian: Firenze), where records date back to the year 1283, when Taddeo Dini dedicated his life to the Catholic Church.

 Early History of the Dino family

-Another 190 words (14 lines of text) covering the years 1621, 1625, 1670, and 1700 are included under the topic Early Dino History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Dino research.
+More information is included under the topic Early Dino History in all our PDF Extended History products and printed products wherever possible.

 Dino Spelling Variations

 Enormous variation in spelling and form characterizes those Italian names that originated in the medieval era.
 This is caused by two main factors: regional tradition, and inaccuracies in the recording process.
 Before the last few hundred years, scribes spelled names according to their sounds.
 Spelling variations were the unsurprising result.
 The variations of Dino include Dini, Dino, Dinelli, Dinello, and Dinissiaco. and others.